onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

       ONEPANEL_BATCH_MODE: "false"
 ```

-Prepare the systemd files for Oneprovider service as shown in previous section and run it:
+Prepare the systemd service file `/etc/systemd/system/oneprovider.service` for Oneprovider as shown in
+section [Running Docker based installation using systemd][] and run it:

 ```
 sudo systemctl enable oneprovider.service